JW-333/application/README.md

 - You can locate my visual component in the main page, which is an image of two cars.
 - You can save the state of my application by clicking save.
 - You can reload the state of my application by clicking load.

+# Phase 4: Task 2

+ parking space added to list of parking space parking space added to list of parking space parking space added to list of parking space parking space added to list of parking space parking space added to list of parking space parking space added to list of parking space parking space added to list of parking space parking space removed from list of parking space location of parking space changed charge of parking space changed availability of parking space changed availability of parking space changed

+("parking space added to list of parking space" appears 6 times first due to the initialization of the list in ParkingAppUI)
+# Phase 4: Task 3

+- There are some code clones in ParkingAppUI, especially the ones for action listener.
+A possible refactoring is to simplify them by replacing them with methods.
+- Some components of GUI can be moved into new classes to improve SRP.
+- If I had more to add more graphics to the GUI, I would make an abstract class that contain the repetitive methods in the classes for the graphics to simplify.
+- Reflecting on the UML diagram, it is possible to break up ParkingAppUI into multiple classes for different functionality.
+For example, a new class can be added for the load/save function.
+The new class contains JsonReader and JsonWriter and has an association arrow from ParkingAppUI.
+- The parking space list initialized in ParkingAppUI can be initialized in a new class and ParkingAppUI will contain that class with multiplicity 1.